root-project/web/manual/python/index.md

    file="python.root" object="func1" width="500px" height="350px"
 %}

+> **Note**
+>
-> **Note that** the creation and drawing of a canvas are necessary when displaying ROOT graphics in a notebook.
-If no canvas is drawn in the cell, no graphics output will be shown!
+> The creation and drawing of a canvas are necessary when displaying ROOT graphics in a notebook.
+If no canvas is drawn in the cell, no graphics output will be shown.

-## New PyROOT: Backwards-Incompatible Changes
+## New PyROOT: Backwards-incompatible changes

-The new PyROOT has some backwards-incompatible changes with respect to its predecessor, which are listed next:
+The new PyROOT has the following backwards-incompatible changes with respect to its predecessor:
 - Instantiation of function templates must be done using square brackets instead of parentheses.

+_**Example**_

-For example, if we consider the following code snippet:
+Consider the following code snippet:

 ```python
 >>> import ROOT